-Copy of AISA Certificate along with TIN number or registration certificate from Authorized governmental agencies are needs to be submitted along with the quotation.
+Copy of AISA Certificate along with TIN number or registration certificate from Authorized governmental agencies need to be submitted along with the quotation.

-Your quotation will be accepted and payment will be proceeding as per your legal business title.
+Your quotation will be accepted and payment will be processed as per your legal business title.

 JACK will pay crossed cheque in favors of valid bank account of the organization/individual with whom contract is executed.
 Any other bank account is not acceptable.